schottr1/html-trng/README.md

-# module-solution2
+# Repository for HTML, CSS, and Javascript Course Assignments
-Repository for Coursera HTML Course (Mod 2)
+Repository for Coursera HTML Course